Skip to main content

 Title 10, California Code of Regulations, Section 2695 is the regulatory companion to Insurance Code Section 790.
 While Section 790 says what insurers cannot do, 10 CCR 2695 spells out exactly what they must do — specific deadlines, documentation requirements, and procedures for handling every step of a claim.

 These regulations are enforced by the California Department of Insurance (CDI).
-When you file a CDI complaint, the investigator checks your insurer's conduct against these specific sections.
+When you file a CDI complaint, the investigator may check your insurer's conduct against these specific sections.
 Knowing these rules lets you cite the exact regulation your insurer violated — which is far more powerful than a general complaint that they were "unfair."

 15-Day Acknowledgment Deadline